-- We do not charge based on data capacity and bandwidth; we charge based on performance requirements
+- SoftNAS does not charge customers on data capacity and bandwidth; SotNAS charges by performance requirements

-The part about remote storage that is accessed over the internet as if it is local is completely accurate.
-Indeed, we pride ourselves on delivering an affordable storage solution delivering high performance and availability for AWS and Azure clouds as well as on VMware.
+The essential feature of a NAS is accessing data as if it was local, hiding the behind-the-scenes reality of a secure, Internet-accessed storage tool.
+Indeed, we pride ourselves on delivering an affordable storage solution delivering high performance and availability for AWS and Azure clouds and on-prem VMware.

 For Buurst, the virtual appliance itself is the key to Cloud NAS.
 It is not a storage capacity and bandwidth service.
-Storage capacity and bandwidth are already available in multiple formats, and offered much cheaper than any private organization can reliably provide by the monoliths of the Cloud, AWS and Azure.
+Storage capacity and bandwidth are already available in multiple formats and offered much cheaper than any private organization can reliably provide by the Cloud, AWS, and Azure monoliths.
 The goal of Cloud NAS should be to leverage the services of these giants, simplifying infrastructure and providing flexible deployment options while reducing costs.
-This means you can leverage the scalability and flexibility of cheap cloud storage and still provide familiar enterprise NAS functionality.
-By delivering a flexible virtual appliance, we can also allow organizations to host locally as well as the cloud, delivering a hybrid solution.
+Thus you can leverage the scalability and flexibility of cheap cloud storage and still provide familiar enterprise NAS functionality.
+By delivering a flexible virtual appliance, we can also allow organizations to host locally and the cloud, delivering a hybrid solution.

 Why do you need Cloud NAS?

 What does this mean?
-It means hosting data locally will become exponentially more expensive in terms of hardware costs, as well as associated costs such as DR (disaster recovery).
-Because AWS and Azure and other emerging competitors (Google for example) are focused on creating essentially “limitless” cloud storage, it is already far more efficient to leverage these services than to fork-lift hardware-based solutions.
+It means hosting data on-prem will become exponentially more expensive in hardware costs and associated services such as DR (disaster recovery) because AWS and Azure focus on creating essentially “limitless” cloud storage.
+It is already far more efficient to leverage these services than to fork-lift hardware-based solutions.
 In addition, with built-in redundancy, disaster recovery is also much, much cheaper.
-With the right set of capabilities, cloud-based NAS offerings significantly shorten the amount of time it takes to migrate from an on-premises NAS to the cloud.
+Finally, with the right set of capabilities, cloud-based NAS offerings significantly shorten the amount of time it takes to migrate from an on-premises NAS to the cloud.

 Benefits of Using a Cloud NAS service

-A strong Cloud NAS virtual appliance should provide a great deal of flexibility.
-It should be available on or compatible with several of the key cloud platforms (AWS and Azure).
-It should be able to leverage both lower performance and lower price cloud object storage (AWS S3 or Azure Blob) but also higher performance tier block devices to satisfy HPC (High Performance Computing) level SLAs.
+A robust Cloud NAS virtual appliance should provide a great deal of flexibility.
+It should be available on or compatible with several key cloud platforms (AWS and Azure).
+It should leverage both lower-performance and lower-priced cloud object storage (AWS S3 or Azure Blob) and higher performance tier block devices to satisfy HPC (High-Performance Computing) SLAs.
 You may even be able to utilize both types of storage from the same virtual appliance, depending on your use case.
 The right Cloud NAS solution will be able to meet your storage requirement for any project.